TheAndiHaller/myTaskList/README.md

 Ability to add tasks to a list, add them to a project, mark them with tags/colors Mark them as done, display Tasks done today / this week / this month.

+Each project gets a color or marker, ability to add tasks to it later.
+Also has description.